 Restore a Database in SQL Server 2017

-Here, I'll demonstrate how to restore a database using SQL Operations Studio (SQLOPS).
+Here, I'll demonstrate how to restore a database using SQLOPS (now called Azure Data Studio).

-You can restore a SQL Server database by using Transact-SQL, PowerShell, or via a GUI such as SQLOPS or SSMS.
+You can restore a SQL Server database by using Transact-SQL, PowerShell, or via a GUI such as Azure Data Studio or SSMS.
 In this example, we're going to restore a backup of a brand new database called WideWorldImportersDW.

 The WideWorldImporters database is a sample database provided by Microsoft's SQL Server Team to demonstrate how SQL Server's features can be used in a real-world scenario.
 In our example, we'll restore the WideWorldImportersDW database, which is a data warehouse version of the WideWorldImporters database.